 Patch management is a crucial aspect of IT administration.
 It involves patching security vulnerabilities, eradicating bugs, as well as improving usability and performance by making sure software is up to date.
-Atera's Patch Management gives you total administrative control over all your customers’ patches, from within the platform.
+Atera's Patch Management gives you total administrative control over patching, from within the platform.
 To learn more, check out this short video or read our Patch Management Q&A.

 1. From Admin, click on Patch Management and IT Automation.

 2. Select Add Profile (bottom, right of the page) to create an IT Automation profile.

 3. Enter a name for the profile, and click Save.
 The Edit Automation Profile screen appears.